● Are you feeling hopeless and discouraged?

 You may also experience changes in your sleep pattern or appetite.
 Do you have difficulty falling asleep?
 Do you wake up too early in the morning and then can’t go back to sleep?
 Insomnia is a common symptom of depression.

 If some of the signs above describe how you have been feeling, then it is important to get professional help.
 Our licensed professional staff at The Snow Psychology Group has had many years of experience successfully helping people who are depressed to feel better and we are available to help you too.
 Let us help you get back to feeling like the person that you used to be or the person that you would like to become so that you can lead a more joyful and satisfying life.
-Extensive research and evidence has consistently shown that psychotherapy, particularly, Cognitive Behavioral Therapy (CBT), is effective for treating depression.
+Extensive research and evidence has consistently shown that psychotherapy, and particularly, Cognitive Behavioral Therapy (CBT), is effective for treating depression.

 We hope to speak with you soon.